Raymond James lifts Viatris Inc. [VTRS] price estimate. Who else is bullish?

-Ehud Marom, Chairman and Chief Executive Officer of Mapi, said, “We are very pleased to have the opportunity to share these data on our long-acting GA Depot presented at this year’s American Academy of Neurology meeting.
-GA Depot is now in the final stages of a Phase-3 study in relapsing forms of MS (RMS) which is expected to read-out in Q3-2022 and is partnered with Viatris (NASDAQ: VTRS).
-At AAN, we will be presenting 5 year follow up data from our successful Phase IIa study in RRMS.
-We are also excited by the results we see in the ongoing Phase II study for GA Depot in primary progressive MS (PPMS) patients, to be presented at the meeting as we plan to initiate a Phase-3 for PPMS at the end of 2022.”.

-The stocks have a year to date performance of -19.81 percent and weekly performance of -0.46 percent.
-The stock has been moved at -19.21 percent over the last six months.
-The stock has performed 6.37 percent around the most recent 30 days and changed -23.65 percent over the most recent 3-months.

-If compared to the average trading volume of 13.38M shares, VTRS reached to a volume of 11971906 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 13.42M shares, VTRS reached a trading volume of 14212895 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for VTRS shares is $14.69 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on VTRS stock is a recommendation set at 2.40.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.